traefik/traefik/docs/configuration/backends/marathon.md

-# Marathon Backend
+# Marathon Provider

-Træfik can be configured to use Marathon as a backend configuration.
+Træfik can be configured to use Marathon as a provider.

 See also [Marathon user guide](/user-guide/marathon).